Skellods-Network/node-mod-load/README.md

 ```

 Instead of using NML statically, you can also use namespaces to improve overview by a great deal and separate different parts of your application transparently in the code.<br>
 Please understand that due to Node.JS's nature, all modules can only be added once.
-If they are required a second time, they will be added from Node.JS's cache.<br>
+If they are required a second time, they will be added from Node.JS's cache.
 ```js
 var nml = require('node-mod-load');
 var myNamespacedNML = nml('myNamespace');